 More sales of mobile shopping apps

 Mobile shopping apps are creating new distribution channels for many brands; international brands are trying to increase their sales through the rising mobile shopping in China.
-At present, 71.7% of mobile devices had shopping apps installed, and as Taobao/Tmall and JD develop their own mobile app to access to their online platforms, the popular spirits brands like and Martell who have already set up official stores on the platforms or had cooperation with them will probably surge their sales in Chinese spirits market.
+As of 2019, 71.7% of mobile devices had shopping apps installed, and as Taobao/Tmall and JD develop their own mobile app to access to their online platforms, the popular spirits brands like and Martell who have already set up official stores on the platforms or had cooperation with them will probably surge their sales in Chinese spirits market.

 Make the new economic China Paradigm positive leverage for your business

 Do not hesitate to reach out our project managers at firstname.lastname@example.org to get all answers to your questions